dmwesterhoff/slackd/README.md

 -------------

 Here's a list of all the available cli commands, with a short description.
-The commands are listed alphabetically in submodule order, except the daemon control functions which appear first.
+The commands are listed alphabetically in subcommand order, except the daemon control functions which appear first.
+The convention is a fairly consistent derivative of the slack api methods, some commands such as `slackd logs` have been shorted for simplicity.

 | Command                                      | Description                                           |
 | -------------------------------------------- | ----------------------------------------------------- |